 Changing the plan The board can make changes to the plan without shareholder approval, but option holders must consent to any changes that could affect them negatively.
 The following changes require approval of a majority of shareholders: increasing the number (or percentage) of shares that can be issued through the plan; making a change that will reduce the exercise price of an outstanding option (including by cancelling and reissuing the option); extending the expiry date of an option (except to avoid a trading blackout period); adding new types of eligible participants; changing the plan to let participants transfer or assign options (other than to a family member, an entity controlled by the participant or their family member, a charity or for estate planning and settlement purposes), unless the changes are due to a change of control or to prevent dilution; and making changes to types of changes that can be made to the plan with and without shareholder approval.
+Plan changes may also need to be approved by the applicable stock exchanges.
 Anti-dilution provisions The plan includes standard provisions to prevent dilution if there is a change in our capital structure.
 Closing the plan The board can suspend or terminate the plan at any time.